 About 60 minutes from Midtown Manhattan; also accessible via New Jersey Transit

 This popular fall spot also has pick-your-own blueberries and raspberries in June and July.
 Alstede's offers a slew of entertainment extras, including pony rides and bounce houses to enhance your visit.
 It is the closest farm to NYC for berry picking, and you don't need a car to get here.
-Instead, take New Jersey Transit to the Gladstone Station and arrange for Village Taxi to drive you to the farm.
+Instead, take New Jersey Transit to the Gladstone Station and arrange for a FREE shuttle service to the farm.
 There's an admission charge and most activities require tickets or a wristband.
 But after picking apples and pumpkins here, I can attest to how much fun this property is for kids, including quality time with an array of farm animals.
 For a calmer experience, arrive before noon on weekdays when you just have to pay to enter the picking fields and most attractions are closed.

 Demarest Farms — Hillsdale